Trump Ordered Freeze of Ukraine Aid Ahead of Call Under Democratic Scrutiny

 U.S. President Donald Trump told his staff to withhold about $400 million in aid to Ukraine days before a phone call with the country's leader that is at the center of a debate between Congress and the White House over a whistleblower complaint.

+Trump has insisted he did nothing wrong during the phone call.
+"Even the Ukrainian government put out a statement that that was a perfect call, there was no pressure put on them whatsoever.
+But there was pressure put on with respect to Joe Biden.
+What Joe Biden did for his son, that’s something they should be looking at," Trump said Tuesday.

-Earlier Wednesday, the leaders of three House of Representatives committees demanded Secretary of State Mike Pompeo turn over all documents related to the call Trump made to Ukranian President Volodymyr Zelenskiy.
+The leaders of three House of Representatives committees have demanded Secretary of State Mike Pompeo turn over all documents related to the call Trump made to Ukrainian President Volodymyr Zelenskiy.

 The Democratic chairmen of the House Foreign Affairs, Intelligence, and Oversight committees -- Elliot Engel, Adam Schiff, and Elijah Cummings -- set a Thursday deadline, the same day the intelligence committee is set to hear testimony from acting director national intelligence Joseph Maguire about the whistleblower complaint linked to the call.